-Regarding the disclosure of IR information, financial information is disclosed on the corporate website on a quarterly basis, and, after the announcement of the annual financial results, a presentation meeting is held to explain the financial results to analysts and institutional investors.
+Regarding the disclosure of IR information, financial information is disclosed on the corporate website on a quarterly basis, and a presentation meeting is held to explain the financial results to analysts and institutional investors.
+From FY2022, presentation meeting is scheduled to be held after the interim financial results in addition to after the annual financial results.
 IR information will also be provided in English versions in principle to ensure fairness and transparency.
 Individual meetings are also held as required.